Isotopy classification of Morse polynomials of degree 4 in ${\mathbb R}^2$: Invariants of isotopy classes of Morse polynomials

+of the same program (with virtual surgeries of types $s1$ and $s3$ disabled) counts the number of virtual functions in its virtual component, i.e. the Card invariant of this virtual function.
+If this number is smaller than the number of all virtual functions with this passport, then we find another virtual function with the same passport but not in the same virtual component, and calculate its $\mbox{Card}$ value again.
+We continue this search until the sum of the different values of the Card invariant of virtual functions with any given passport becomes equal to the total number of virtual functions with that passport.
+This computation proves all statements of Theorems \ref{mthmdX90}--\ref{mthmdX92} concerning the lists of possible virtual components and the values of the $\mbox{Card}$ invariant for them, and also gives us all values of the D-graph invariants of polynomials with only real critical points.

+By Proposition \ref{propmain} all these virtual components can be realized by some Morse polynomials.
+In the following sections \ref{reaax0}--\ref{reaax2} we present such realizations and investigate their chirality.
+Based on their topological properties, we then prove Proposition \ref{refprop} for all types $X_9^*$ of degree four polynomials with non-discriminantal principal parts, in particular justify the numbers of real components of the space of Morse functions for each virtual component.

-{\bf Remark.} The sets of polynomials of degree 4 vanishing on two or four real lines are invariant under the multiplication by $-1$.
-This multiplication sends the Morse polynomials with some value $(M, m_+)$ of the trivial invariant to polynomials with value $(M, [M/2]-m_+)$ in the first case and $(M, [M/2]-1 -m_+) $ in the second, therefore it is sufficient to study only the polynomials with $m_+ \leq [M/4]$ (respectively, $m_+ \leq [M/4]-1$).
+The sets of fourth degree polynomials whose homogeneous principal parts vanish on two or four real lines are invariant under the multiplication by $-1$.
+This multiplication takes the Morse polynomials with any value $(M, m_+)$ of the ``passport'' invariant to polynomials with the value $(M, [M/2]-m_+)$ in the first case and $(M, [M/2]-1 -m_+) $ in the second.
+Therefore, it is sufficient to study only such polynomials with $m_+ \leq [M/4]$ (respectively, $m_+ \leq [M/4]-1$).